SoftwareDefinedBuildings/XBOS/INSTALL.md

 Server edition will work just as well, if not better, than the Desktop edition.

 **NOTE: do not forget the username and password that you input during the installation process!**

+### Using a Virtual Machine

+A virtual machine allows you to emulate another operating system on your computer, regardless of which operating system you are running.
+[VirtualBox](https://www.virtualbox.org/wiki/Downloads) is a free virtual machine.
+Download the appropriate VirtualBox for your operating system (~128 MB) and download Ubuntu using the links above.
+When you start up VirtualBox, press "New" to create a new virtual machine, and follow the installation wizard along with the Ubuntu installation instructions (linked above) to create a new Ubuntu installation.

 ## Installing